 Child Abuse & Neglect in Australia

-children are exposed to domestic violence
+children experience domestic violence

 children are unable to live with their parents due to abuse and neglect